D-LUSiON/electron-angular-quickstart/README.md

 Run `npm start` for a dev server.
 The Electron window will hot reload on any change.

+## Requirements

+The only requirement is that you must have installed [Angular CLI](https://github.com/angular/angular-cli) globally.

+`
+    npm install -g @angular/cli@latest

+`

 ## Build

 Run `npm build` for interactive building.
 The project uses the [Interactive implementation of electron-packager](https://www.npmjs.com/package/electron-packager-interactive) and